VerenaDornauer/coursera_IBM_Machine_Learning/README.md

 # Coursera: IBM Machine Learning Professional Certificate

-Here, yoy artifacts from the six courses of the IBM - Machine Learning Professional Certificate from coursera.
+Here, you find artifacts from the six courses of the IBM - Machine Learning Professional Certificate from coursera.

 The courses were as follows
 1. Eploratory Data Analysis for Machine Learning